 Swarna Gowri Vratha/Pooja is celebrated by girls and women in Karnataka and Andhara Pradesh.
 Goddess Gowri is the mother of Lord Ganesha.
 This festival falls in the hindu month of Bhadrapada, August – September by Gregorian calender.
-This year (2013) it is on 8th September.
+For the festival date click here.
 This pooja has a special significance for married women as it is believed that Goddess Parvati or Gauri blesses the husbands with longevity, wealth and prosperity.

 A clay idol of Goddess Gauri is kept on a small silver or copper plate filled with rice.
 A small pyramid is also molded out of Turmeric paste to represent Gowri.
 The pooja is performed by the women with the priest in the background chanting mantras and giving instructions.
 The goddess is showered with many pooja items like flowers, leaves, kumkum, turmeric powder and 16 line Gejjevastra.